yochaigal/cairn/wip/2e/growth.md

 Here is a clear example of a character working against type.
 The Warden deemed that despite Harrow's relatively low DEX, his decision to lead the party _coupled with his ultimate triumph_ were sufficient triggers for growth.

-## Downtime & Growth

-Downtime procedures are a great way for PCs to focus on training, specialization, research, or faction relationships.

-## Old Stuff

-#### Example 4: Madrigal
+### Example 5: Madrigal

-_Madrigal had finally found the source of a nearby village's bellowing sickness: a Liverbracket infestation at the bottom of the town's well.
-After uprooting the fungi, he decided to keep a sample for his future endeavors, then embarked on a ten-day journey across the Lava Flats in search of a potential Gate.
-The sample's existence had slipped his mind, until many weeks later when he noticed a strange discoloration on his canteen.
-He was forced to cut the canteen open, discovering that not only had the fungus spread into his water supply but that he'd been drinking the tainted water for some days.
-He'd been unaffected by the strange visions and less-comfortable side-effects common to ingesting the fungus, likely because the effects were being counteracted by his daily intake of Clustermelon Flower, a potent form of heat resistance needed to cross the Lava Flats.
+_After days of searching, Madrigal the Fungal Forager had finally found the source of bellowing sickness that had stricken an impoverished village: a Liverbracket infestation at the bottom of the town's well.
+After uprooting the fungi he kept a sample for his future endeavors, then embarked on a ten-day journey across the Lava Flats in search of a potential Gate.
+The sample's existence slipped his mind until two weeks later when he noticed a strange discoloration on his canteen.
+Cutting open the canteen, he discovered that he'd been drinking the tainted water for some time.
+However he'd been unaffected by the strange visions and less-comfortable side-effects common to ingesting the fungus, likely because the effects were being counteracted by his daily intake of Clustermelon Flower, a potent form of heat resistance needed to cross the Lava Flats.
 He spent a Watch rebuilding his canteen, then set out again.
-Three weeks later, Madrigal noticed series of small bumps on his skin, along with a familiar discoloration.
-And stranger yet, he'd seemingly gained the ability to..._
+Two days later, Madrigal noticed series of small bumps on his skin, along with a familiar discoloration.
+Stranger yet, he'd completely lost his appetite Rations.
+The Warden ruled that going forward Madrigal would no longer need to eat typical food, but instead could subsist only decomposed plants and animals.
+However, if he is ever drenched in water he must take a Fatigue, expelling spores the following day._

 #### Madrigal Commentary

+This example involved only a minor _risk_, but the interaction between _two unique items_ (the spore sample and the flower) were powerful enough to justify a sort of passive growth experience.